emilyzhou112/OR-Dorian-RP/readme.md

-# OR-Dorian
+# RE-Spatial, Temporal, and Content Analysis of Twitter for Natural Hazards

-This compendium is for a research project in progress, with the aim of contrasting information from fake Twitter storms with real hurricanes, using the case of Hurricane Dorian in the United States.
+This compendium is developed with the aim of replicating Wang et al's research on twitter activities on wildfire in California, using the case of Hurricane Ida along the east coast of the US in fall 2021.

-This research was developed by Joseph Holler.
+This research was developed by Joseph Holler and the GEOG 323 Class of Fall2021

 # Template for Reproducible and Replicable Research